SoftwareAG/c8y-docs/content/edge/usage-bundle/connecting-devices.md

 layout: redirect
 ---

-Cumulocity uses REST and MQTT as protocols for external communication.
-Both protocols may be used to interface devices with Cumulocity.
-For details refer to   the sections on [Device integration using REST](/guides/device-sdk/rest) and [Device integration using MQTT](/guides/device-sdk/mqtt) in the Device SDK guide.
+Cumulocity IoT uses REST and MQTT as protocols for external communication.
+Both protocols may be used to interface devices with Cumulocity IoT .
+For more information, see [Device integration using REST](/guides/device-sdk/rest) and [Device integration using MQTT](/guides/device-sdk/mqtt) in the Device SDK guide.

 Additionally, Cumulocity IoT Edge offers Cloud Fieldbus functionality to collect data from fieldbus devices and remotely manage them.
 To do so, various protocols are provided, e.g. Modbus and OPC UA.
 For details on how to integrate devices using Modbus and OPC UA, refer to Optional Services > [Cloud Fieldbus](/guides/users-guide/optional-services#cloud-fieldbus) in the User guide.

->**Info**: Currently, only the Modbus and OPC UA protocols are supported.
+>**Info:** Currently, only the Modbus and OPC UA protocols are supported.

 ### Connecting a Modbus device